 Words coined by Shakespeare

-It’s been 400 years since Shakespeare shook off his mortal coil and in honor of the anniversary of his passing, April 23rd, it seemed appropriate to revisit this little-known, but amazing, fact: The Bard is said to have invented between 1,700 and 2,200 words.
+It’s been more than 450 years since Shakespeare put pen to paper and in honor of the day that his birth is celebrated, April 23rd, it seems appropriate to revisit this little-known, but amazing, fact: The Bard is said to have invented between 1,700 and 2,200 words.
 No wonder he didn’t need a dictionary — he practically invented it (see Sans Dictionary).
 Will’s not alone in the word-coining universe: George R.R.
 Martin, author of the incredibly popular Game of Throne series invented a whole language called Dothraki.
 In Dothraki, for example, “small clothes” translates into “underwear.”
 Bet you didn’t know that!
-See how much you learn reading this blog?
+See how much you learn reading KWD?

 But I digress.
 New words are cropping up all the time.
-In 2015, the Oxford online dictionary introduced these gems: awesomesauce; manspreading; and onboarding.
+The Oxford online dictionary recently introduced these gems: awesomesauce; manspreading; and onboarding.

-Back to The Bard.
+Back to The Bard of Avon.
 Surely, our boy Will must have had tons of fun dreaming up all his freshly minted words and word combos.
 Just in case you want to do the same, here’s an overview of five of Wily Will’s tricky wordsmithing techniques:*

 Verbing (changing nouns into verbs): When Cleopatra said, “I’ll unhair thy head!” she was verbing.
 When we say, parenting, shoulder the blame or table that motion, so are we.

 Adjectivizing (think I just invented a new word!) — transforming verbs into adjectives.
 Example: After you filter water, it turns into filtered water.
 Barefaced, blushing and gloomy are all adjectives coined by Shakespeare.